Advising - How To

 - What do I do if my advisee appears to be having problems I can’ handle?

 - What should I do with my advisees that are on probation?

 Faculty are assigned advisees by their department.
 Some programs have default advisors set up for specific programs.
 You can view your list of advisees through Self-Service on TitanConnect.
 Students remain active advisees even if they are not currently enrolled.
 After five semesters of non-attendance they become inactive.
 They also become inactive due to graduation.

-Students can use TitanConnect to register through midnight on the day before classes begin for the full semester.
+Returning students can use TitanConnect to register untile the end of the first week of classes for classes that meet for full semester.
 All add/drop activity after that time must be done on a paper Advising and Registration Form.
-If class has already met then the instructor's signature as well as an advisor's signature is required for that student to be added into the course irregardless of whether or not the course has available seats.
+After the first week, the instructor's signature as well as an advisor's signature is required (an override sheet is also required for closed classes).
 Instructors do not have to sign for students to withdraw from a course but an advisor's signature is required.

 If class has already met then the instructor's signature as well as an advisor's signature is required for a student to be added into the course irregardless of whether or not the course has available seats.
 Instructors do not have to sign for students to withdraw from a course but an advisor's signature is required.
 Some colleges/schools also require a Dean's Office signature on add/drop forms.